 Along with training the basic commands, you can use clicker training to reduce negative behaviors.
 The key isn’t punishing the bad behavior but redirecting it to something you want the cat to do.

-For example, if you wanted to teach your cat not to scratch your couch, it takes not only making the couch an unpleasant thing to scratch but shifting the impulse to something your cat can scratch, such as a scratching post.
+For example, if you wanted to teach your cat not to scratch your couch, it takes not only making the couch an unpleasant thing to scratch but also shifting the impulse to something your cat can scratch, such as a scratching post.

 4. Don’t Do Too Much Too Fast